-How Much is Lead Flashing?
+How Much Does Chimney Lead Flashing Cost?

 A chimney has many different components, all of which play an important role in how well it performs.